AndrewCRMartin/JSAV/README.md

 - `colourChoices` or `colorChoices`  - Array of colour scheme names - only used if the user has added to the CSS
 - `plainTooltips` - disable JQuery tool-tips
+- `callback`      - name of a function to be called whenever the display is refreshed.
+The divId is passed into this function.

 CSS Control